River Lagan: History

 Ptolemy's Geography (2nd century AD) described a river called Λογια (Logia).
 The river name is thought to connect with Old Irish loeg ("calf") and with *laks ("salmon").

 The Lagan in Belfast

 The name Belfast originates from the Irish Béal Feirste, or the mouth of the Farset, the river on which the city was built and which flows into the Lagan.
 The Farset has been superseded by the River Lagan as the most important river.
-The Farset languishes in obscurity, covered over by the city's High Street.
+A section of the Farset is covered over by the city's High Street.

 Laganside Corporation

 In 1989 the Laganside Corporation was established by the British government to redevelop the areas surrounding the Lagan in Belfast.
-Major developments of the Laganside Corporation along the river include the regeneration of the city's former Gasworks, the Odyssey entertainment and leisure development, and the Lanyon Place development, which includes the Waterfront Hall, in many ways the flagship of the corporation.
+Major developments of the Laganside Corporation along the river include the regeneration of the city's former Gasworks, and the Lanyon Place development, which includes the Waterfront Hall.